Syuri

+Syuri Kondo (近藤 朱里, Kondō Shuri), better known simply as Syuri (朱里, Shuri), is a Japanese professional wrestler, shoot boxer, kickboxer and mixed martial artist.
+She is currently signed with World Wonder Ring Stardom, where she is the leader of God's Eye and is the current IWGP Women's Champion in her second reign, as well as a former World of Stardom Champion.

-Originally trained by Tajiri, she started her professional wrestling career in the Hustle promotion, where she worked under the ring name KG (Karate Girl).
-She later also worked for Hustle's two follow-up promotions; Smash, where she was the final Smash Diva Champion and Wrestling New Classic (WNC), where she was a two-time WNC Women's Champion.
-After WNC folded in June 2014, she remained affiliated with its sister promotion Reina Joshi Puroresu until March 2016, becoming a one-time Reina World Women's Champion and a one-time Reina World Tag Team Champion.
-Through Reina's relationship with Consejo Mundial de Lucha Libre (CMLL), Syuri has also worked in Mexico, where she is a former CMLL World Women's Champion and CMLL-Reina International Champion.
+Syuri started her professional wrestling career in Hustle, where she performed under the ring name KG (Karate Girl).
+Syuri later worked for Hustle's two follow-up promotions; Smash, where she was the final Smash Diva Champion, and Wrestling New Classic (WNC), where she was a two-time WNC Women's Champion.
+After WNC folded in June 2014, Syuri remained affiliated with its sister promotion Reina Joshi Puroresu until March 2016, becoming a one-time Reina World Women's Champion and a one-time Reina World Tag Team Champion.
+Syuri also worked for Consejo Mundial de Lucha Libre (CMLL) through their working relationship with Reina, where she is a former CMLL World Women's Champion and CMLL-Reina International Champion.
+Syuri debuted in Stardom in 2013 and is a former one-time World of Stardom Champion, one-time SWA World Champion and one-time Goddesses of Stardom Champion.
+Syuri is also the winner of the 2021 5 Star Grand Prix.

-Coming from a karate background, Kondo made her shoot boxing debut in 2009 and afterward affiliated herself with the Krush promotion as a kickboxer.
-Over the next six years, she amassed a record of 13 wins and one loss, while also becoming the inaugural Krush Women's Flyweight Champion in March 2014.
-In April 2016, Kondo transitioned to mixed martial arts by joining Pancrase.
-She is the former Strawweight Queen of Pancrase, becoming the inaugural champion in May 2017.
-In September 2017, she made her Ultimate Fighting Championship (UFC) debut.
+Coming from a karate background, Syuri made her shoot boxing debut in 2009 in Krush as a kickboxer.
+Over the following six years, Syuri amassed a record of 13 wins and one loss, while also becoming the inaugural Krush Women's Flyweight Champion in March 2014.
+In April 2016, Syuri transitioned to mixed martial arts by joining Pancrase, where she was the inaugural Strawweight Queen of Pancrase.
+In September 2017, Syuri made her Ultimate Fighting Championship debut.